cuinjune/image-puzzle/README.md

 Although it was pretty straightforward to use, I think there are some problems that need to be addressed.
 For example, the scrolling of one element stops as soon as the other element is being scrolled.
 I fixed this behavior by force snapping the scrolled elements whenever a new touch is detected but this is not ideal.

 The random images used in the app are fetched from [Lorem Picsum](https://picsum.photos/).

-## How to play

-- In Desktop browser, you need to use horizontal mouse scrolling to move image pieces.
-- In Mobile browser, you need to swipe left or right to move image pieces.

 ## Setup